a-bonus/a-bonus.github.io/m4-lecture.md

 **Remember:** A significant F-test only tells you that a difference exists somewhere among the groups, not where the differences are.

+> **🎯 POST-HOC TESTS: When and Why**
+>
+> **CRITICAL RULE:** Only run post-hoc tests if the F-test is significant!
+>
+> **The Three Requirements:**
+> 1. ✓ F-test must be significant (p ≤ .05)
+> 2. ✓ Must have 3+ groups
+> 3. ✓ Want to know which specific groups differ
+>
+> **Why this rule?**
+> - Running post-hoc tests after non-significant F = "fishing" for significance
+> - The significant F-test "protects" post-hoc tests from inflating error rate
+> - Without significant F, there's nothing to follow up on!
+>
+> **Think of it as:** F-test is the gatekeeper.
+Only if it says "yes, differences exist" can you go investigate WHERE those differences are.

 ### The Problem Post-Hoc Tests Solve

 **The Omnibus F-Test Limitation:**